Carrigan/interactive_art/ato2016/presentation.md

 - So first thing you want to do with a project like this is to define what your user interface will be.
 In my case, I wanted a couple of dials like an analog synth but to control my drawing.
+- Color has a range; typically we break it into RGB or HSL and then range those by 0-255.
+- Want an event to allow us to move into the next layer; the perfect event is a button press.
 - There are two big reasons that you will want to mock your interface before building the Arduino
   version:
   1. If you want to work with other people on this, it is safe to assume that not everyone will keep